Skip to content

 CMake + Ninja Build system underneath every generated app

-Arm GNU Toolchain Cross-compiler for Cortex-M targets
+Arm GNU Toolchain Default cross-compiler for Cortex-M targets

 SEGGER J-Link Flash and SWO viewer (nsx flash / nsx view)